 - As I said above, the filling for this pie is generous and needs to be made in a 9 or 10 inch deep dish pie dish.
 In a pinch, this could also be made in an 9 x 9 inch pan.

-- My preference is to use crushed Vienna Fingers for the crust but, any similar vanilla sandwich cookie will work.
-You could also use gingersnaps.
+- My preference is to use crushed Vienna Fingers for the crust, but any similar vanilla sandwich cookie will work.
+You could also use gingersnaps for a flavor twist.

 Thanks for visiting come back soon!

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!